Abott1222/lessons/linked-list.md

 # Linked Lists

-A [linked list](https://en.wikipedia.org/wiki/Linked_list) is a data structure that keeps an ordered collection of data.
+A [linked list](https://en.wikipedia.org/wiki/Linked_list) is a data structure that manages an ordered collection of data.
 A linked list is similar to an array, but differs in its approach to storing data.
 In this lesson, you'll see how this difference in approach produces unique advantages as well as disadvantages.

 ## Objectives